Knowledge base

 - Click on the Save button:

-- The extensions are then available in your WordPress admin interface:
+- The extensions are then available in your WordPress administration interface:

 Use an Elegant Themes theme